Deafblind & Intervenor Studies Program (C158)

 Your Field Education Options

-The field placement component of this program provides the students with practical experience working directly with individuals who are Deafblind.
+The field placement component of this program provides students with practical experience working directly with individuals who are Deafblind.
 Of the two placements we offer, one will be learning to work with consumers with congenital deafblindness and the other with acquired deafblindness.

 Placements are scheduled two days per week in the second half of semester 2, for a total of 84 hours.